Cathedral of St. John

 The parish was originally organized in 1722 as King’s Church, a wooden structure that was renamed St John’s Church in 1794, after the American Revolution.
 That wooden building served Providence until 1810 when work began on what would become the Cathedral of St. John.
 The Episcopal Diocese of Rhode Island was formed in 1790, but it was not until 1929 that St John’s Church was designated the Episcopal seat and was renamed the Cathedral of St. John.

 The building still needs significant renovations, especially to the main church on the second level and the Sunday School rooms and library on the East side of the building.
-The Cathedral Preservation Fund has been established to raise funds for this effort.
-Meanwhile, the building is buzzing with activity as four groups are now using the space for their programs and to invite the community in.
+Meanwhile, the building is remains active with groups using the space for their programs and to invite the community in.
 The Cathedral is becoming a true cathedral — the place where the sacred and secular meet.